 Petition packages must include a completed Petition for exception to academic regulations form, a letter from the student, and supporting documents.
 Students wishing to submit a petition package should:

 - Discuss the petition process with their academic advisor, including relevant timelines and desired outcome.

 - Fill out the Petition for Exception to Academic Regulations Form.

 - Carefully read and follow the form’s instructions.

-- Write a letter that outlines the situation and the reasons for the request.
-The letter should be addressed to the AHS Standing & Promotions Committee and it should not exceed two pages.
-The petition form includes guidance regarding the type of information needed.
+- The petition form includes guidance regarding the type of information needed.
 If problems were experienced throughout the term, an explanation should be included about why enrolment continued rather than pursuing a timely drop with a WD.

 - Gather all relevant supporting documents that support the petition (for example: Verification of Illness Form (PD), letter from physician(s), letter from counsellor(s), death certificate, police report, etc.).
 Documents not in English must be translated (both the original and translated documents are to be submitted).